vedgy/venturous/README.md

 `update_and_configure_submodules` output.

 ### Troubleshooting
-If errors appear after running `update_and_configure_submodules`, this probably means that some dependency is not satisfied.
-Check this.
+If errors appear after running `update_and_configure_submodules`, ensure that all [build dependencies](#external-dependencies) are satisfied.

-Also errors appear in the following cases:
+Errors also appear in the following cases:
 * qt4 is not installed.
 If you have qt5 installed and want to use it, pass "qt5" argument to `update_and_configure_submodules`.
 * Neither wget nor curl is installed.
 If you have inkscape installed and want